unicornware/.github/README.md

 I'm Lex, a self-taught UI designer, full stack engineer, and software developer :unicorn:

-RedBull in one hand, mouse in the other, I'm also the brains and brawn behind [Flex Development][1] :brain::mechanical_arm:
+Red Bull in one hand, mouse in the other, I'm also the brains and brawn behind [Flex Development][1] :brain::mechanical_arm:

 ### Languages, frameworks, and tools (oh my!)